JacobInwald/CRATE/data/oldTODO.md

 # Research
 This just covers some TODOs, and the exploits looked at and worked on.
-Failed/Unfinished exploits are in the .attempted folder (may be renamed later)
+Failed/Unfinished exploits are in the attempted folder (may be renamed later)

 ## TODO List